Savepeter2/Savepeter2/README.md

 👀 I’m open to internships, roles that will improve my career growth and add value to the organization.

-💬 Ask me about Data analytics-related topics.
+💬 Ask me about Data Analytics related topics.

 💼 [Project Repos](https://github.com/Savepeter2?tab=repositories)